App Layering – App Layers, Image Templates, and Publishing

 First Login

 1. In App Layering 2206 and newer, use Edge or Chrome to connect to the ELM.
-In App Layering 2204 and older, use Internet Explorer to connect to the ELM.
 Login using administrator and Unidesk1.

 2. The first time you logon, you are prompted to accept the End User License Agreement.